 Care team members may include:

-- Neonatal Nurse Practitioner
+- Neonatal nurse practitioner

-- Registered Nurse
+- Registered nurse

-- Lactation Consultant
+- Lactation consultant

-- Occupational/Physical/Respiratory Therapists
+- Occupational/Physical/Respiratory therapists

 Donor Milk Program

-Did you know that Sinai’s NICU offers its smallest patients a diet of 100 percent human breast milk?
-Mothers of premature infants who weigh less than 1,250 grams — about 2.75 pounds — have the option to feed their babies donor breast milk if they are unable to provide their own.
+Did you know that Sinai’s NICU is the first in Maryland to offer its smallest patients a diet of 100% human milk?
+Mothers of premature infants weighing less than 1,250 grams — about 2.75 pounds — have the option to feed their babies donor breast milk if they are unable to provide their own.